 Ascent-Aid is a non-profit organization working for the welfare of Nepalese society.
 The organization is actively working to eliminate poverty, insecurity, and illiteracy among the Nepalese.

-Ascent-Aid is continuously working hard to unite different sectors of people for the creation of harmonious, strong, healthy and economically stable society.
-The organization aims to achieve this goal by organizing different awareness, training, women empowerment and health campaigns.
+Ascent-Aid is continuously working hard to unite different sectors of people for the creation of a harmonious, strong, healthy, and economically stable society.
+The organization aims to achieve this goal by organizing different awareness, training, women empowerment, and health campaigns.

 Ascent-Aid is a politically neutral organization.
 Ascent-Aid acts independently driven by the values we forged- free from the influence of people with different political views.
 We intend to join hands with volunteers who are longing for a chance to help people in need.

 We at the Ascent-Aid envision prosperous Nepal and skilled & capable Nepalese.

 We vision a country where all its people are healthy, educated, independent, respected, and at peace.
 We dream of people who are more than willing to lend hands to the people who are in desperate need; be it at a desperate hour or a desperate situation.

 We at the Ascent-Aid strive to create a beautiful, united, and peaceful society where each and every individual has a part to play on their own.
 We aspire to move towards a positive future where people no longer need the help of others for their basic needs; where the rights to education are secured; where health services are guaranteed; where environment and mother nature is respected; where women’s rights are protected and human rights are celebrated.